 Among other things, the study shows that low-rise suburban development can require up to 5-10 times the road and energy infrastructure as high rise.
 Thus, while tall buildings as a stand-alone solution have an inherently higher embodied energy, high rise can be part of an overall more sustainable solution when considered in a wider context.

 One of the most efficient methods is using prefabricated components manufactured in a controlled, offsite environment.
-This is cheaper because it significantly decreases construction times by enabling construction and engineering challenges to be addressed before construction starts.
-It also reduces the number of workers as fewer activities are carried out onsite - which in turn reduces noise and minimizes the impact of construction on the local area, including lower air pollution and CO2 emissions.
+This solution is cheaper because it significantly decreases construction times by enabling construction and engineering challenges to be addressed before construction starts.
+It also reduces the number of workers, as fewer activities are carried out onsite - which in turn reduces noise and minimizes the impact of construction on the local area, including lower air pollution and CO2 emissions.

-Offsite construction can also be used on high rise; Ramboll used this technique on two significant projects - one of the world’s most leaning precast buildings, the award-winning Hotel Bella Sky in Copenhagen and Travelodge, 250 City Road in London.
+Offsite construction can also be used on high rise: Ramboll used this technique on two significant projects - one of the world’s most leaning precast buildings, the award-winning Hotel Bella Sky in Copenhagen, and Travelodge, 250 City Road in London.